 Traditional sensor layouts measure all nodes at fixed intervals \cite{sensor_placement}, ignoring temporal and spatial variability.
 This approach wastes resources on stable nodes and fails to capture sudden fluctuations in uncertain areas.
 Static optimization or heuristic placement methods cannot adapt to dynamic operating conditions, while limited or mobile sensors further reduce accuracy and increase maintenance cost.
 Therefore, an adaptive and uncertainty-aware strategy is required to allocate sensing resources more effectively across the network.

 This study presents an adaptive sampling framework for DTs of WDNs guided by uncertainty.
-It integrates LSTM-based demand forecasting, CPfor node-wise uncertainty, and dynamic selection of uncertain nodes.
-Tests on three DiTEC-WDN networks \cite{ditec} show about 30\% lower estimation error than uniform sampling with under 10\% extra computation, improving the efficiency and reliability of real-time DTs.
+It integrates LSTM-based demand forecasting, CP for node-wise uncertainty, and dynamic selection of uncertain nodes.
+Tests on three DiTEC-WDN networks \cite{ditec} show 33--34\% lower estimation error than uniform sampling with under 10\% extra computation, improving the efficiency and reliability of real-time DTs.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work, Section~\ref{sec:methodology} presents the proposed framework, and Section~\ref{sec:evaluation} reports experimental results, followed by discussion and conclusion.